I never sobbed so hard in my life.

 I wanted to erase myself.

-What followed as a passion for drunk driving, several random women, and wasting an obscene amount of cash at the strip club.
+What followed as a passion for several random women, and wasting an obscene amount of cash at the strip club.
 By some mercy I made it through those last three months and back to sobriety.

 There was never any plan to actually kill myself, but drunk Tony was doing just about everything possible to cash out that life insurance.

 Something (or someone) didn’t let my secret wish come true.

 Since I’m still alive – so I accept the challenge to try again.